chirlu/sox/msvc10/Readme.txt

    http://www.microsoft.com/downloads/en/details.aspx?FamilyID=6b6c21d2-2006-4afa-9702-529fa782d63b&displaylang=en

    Be sure to include at least the following features:
-   Windows Headers and Libraries\Windows Headers Windows Headers and Libraries\x86 Libraries
+   Windows Headers and Libraries - Windows Headers Windows Headers and Libraries - x86 Libraries Windows Native Code Development - Tools
-   Visual C++ Compilers
+   Windows Native Code Development - Visual C++ Compilers

 2. Check out the SoX CVS code into a directory named sox.

    Extract the source code for the other libraries next to the sox directory.
 Remove the version numbers from the directory names.
    -- flac-1.2.1.tar.gz extracted into directory flac
-   -- lame-398-2.tar.gz extracted into directory lame
+   -- lame-398.4.tar.gz extracted into directory lame
    -- libid3tag-0.15.1b.tar.gz extracted into directory libid3tag
-   -- libmad-0.15.0b.tar.gz extracted into directory libmad
+   -- libmad-0.15.1b.tar.gz extracted into directory libmad
-   -- libogg-1.1.4.tar.gz extracted into directory libogg
+   -- libogg-1.2.2.tar.gz extracted into directory libogg
-   -- libpng-1.2.39-no-config.tar.gz extracted into directory libpng
+   -- libpng-1.2.44-no-config.tar.gz extracted into directory libpng
-   -- libsndfile-1.0.20.tar.gz extracted into directory libsndfile
+   -- libsndfile-1.0.23.tar.gz extracted into directory libsndfile
-   -- libvorbis-1.2.3.tar.gz extracted into directory libvorbis
+   -- libvorbis-1.3.2.tar.gz extracted into directory libvorbis
    -- speex-1.2rc1.tar.gz extracted into directory speex
-   -- wavpack-4.50.1.tar.gz extracted into directory wavpack
+   -- wavpack-4.60.1.tar.bz2 extracted into directory wavpack
-   -- zlib-1.2.3.tar.gz extracted into directory zlib
+   -- zlib-1.2.5.tar.gz extracted into directory zlib

 3. If using Visual Studio, open the sox\msvc10\SoX.sln solution in VS2010.

    If using the Windows SDK, open a normal command prompt, then run:
-   "c:\Program Files\Microsoft SDKs\Windows\v7.1\bin\SetEnv.Cmd" /x86 /Release
+"c:\Program Files\Microsoft SDKs\Windows\v7.1\bin\SetEnv.cmd" /x86 /Release /xp
    then CD to the sox\msvc10 folder.

 4. If any of the above libraries are not available or not wanted, adjust the